pscoppock/pscoppock/README.md

 - 👀 I’m interested in ... data and development.

-- 🌱 I’m currently learning ... seaborn, pandas, SQL and django.
+- 🌱 I’m currently learning ... matplotlib, seaborn, pandas, and SQL.

 - 💞️ I’m looking to collaborate on ... flexible.
 I'd love to be working on a data project, but web development is great, too.